 Methodist College graduates will be eligible to apply to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become registered nurses and then work in entry- or beginning-level positions in nursing.
 As necessary, Methodist College will assist graduates to gain admission to graduate school.

-The purpose of Methodist College is to provide an undergraduate curriculum that prepares generalists for careers in nursing and health care.
-The curriculum extends opportunities to men and women from diverse backgrounds to pursue a Bachelor of Science in Nursing degree, a Bachelor of Science in Health Sciences degree, a Gerontology Certificate, or a Master of Science in Nursing - Nurse Educator.
+The purpose of Methodist College is to provide an undergraduate and graduate curriculum that prepares generalists for careers in nursing, health science or human services.
+The curriculum extends opportunities to men and women from diverse backgrounds to pursue a Bachelor of Science in Nursing degree, a Bachelor of Science in Health Sciences degree, a Bachelor of Social Work degree, a Gerontology Certificate, a Nursing Assistant Certificate, a Medical Assistant Certificate, or a Master of Science in Nursing - Nurse Educator.
 It also provides experiences needed for effective communication and critical thinking.
-These experiences include the theory and clinical practice needed for mastering the knowledge and skills essential for professional delivery of nursing care in a variety of settings with multicultural populations.
+These experiences include the theory and clinical practice needed for mastering the knowledge and skills essential for professional delivery of health care n a variety of settings with multicultural populations.
 Methodist College provides an environment conducive to personal and professional growth, and lifelong learning for students and faculty.